Easy Guide to Dehydrated Celery

 Making Celery Powder at Home

 A quick glimpse into your pantry can reveal the charm of homemade spices.
 They not only add a unique touch to your dishes but also allow you to control what goes into your food.
 Today, we’ll focus on a simple yet versatile ingredient that can elevate your cooking game – Celery powder.
 This powder is a powerhouse of flavor and nutrients made from dry celery.
+Once prepared, you can easily toss celery powder into soups, stews, or sauces for an instant flavor boost.
 Let’s delve into the process of making celery powder at home.

 Grinding the Celery